denford/denford-sfdx-plugins/README.md

 $ sfdx plugins:install @denford/denford-sfdx-plugins
 ```

+*Note:* this currently doesn't work due to an errro with digital signature - but you can look at the code

 You can check a successful installation with `sfdx plugins`.
 Updates are applied when executing `sfdx plugins:update`.

 <!-- install -->